Fewer Escalations. Lower HSE Workload. Better Injury Outcomes.

 No required process changes.

-A clear evaluation window and a clear decision point.
+Just a clear evaluation window and a defined decision point.

 Who This Pilot Is Designed For